WINNERS OF THE 2016 NEW BOOK AWARDS

 THE FIERY FURNACE

 As Olivier tries to evade the Inquisition and its secular thugs, Count Raimond of Toulouse and French Queen Blanche of Castille use the boudoir to pursue their own political aims.
-When a vengeful French baron attacks the castle of Olivier’s daughter, his grandsons, Odon and Rainier, set out for Montsegur, the dissidents' last refuge.
+When a vengeful French baron attacks the castle of Olivier’s daughter, his grandsons, Odon and Rainier, set out for Montsegur, a lastr' refuge for many.
 Rainier turns back, determined to prevent his family’s capture, and runs into the son of Robin Hood, a soldier of fortune who takes Rainier under his wing.
 Odon goes on alone and meets the love of his life along the way.
 Both cousins are eventually reunited with their grandfather and their pretty cousin Miranda, who becomes attracted to Robin.
-As the dissidents' prospects of survival grow dim, they make plans to spirit their treasure, including Olivier's secret, off of the mountain and beyond reach of the French.
-Their only hope of not being burned alive is for Count Raimond to come to their rescue and lift the siege, but he is embroiled in protecting his dynasty from extinction.
+As prospects of survival grow dim, plans are made to spirit a treasure off the mountain and beyond the reach of the French.
+Their only hope to avoid a fiery end is for Count Raimond to come to their rescue and lift the siege, but he is embroiled in protecting his dynasty from extinction.

 The Fiery Furnace is the second novel in a series, Ordeal by Fire, and has also been named a New Books Awards winner.
 For historical background, scroll down